 If you want to learn building trust after a bad relationship, you will need to remind yourself that your partner is not your ex.
 They have done nothing to make you question their loyalty or their affection for you.

-This is a fact that you may have to drum into your mind a number of times and learn ways on how to trust someone in a relationship before your head and your heart sees things the same way.
+This is a fact that you may have to drum into your mind a number of times and learn ways to rebuild trust in a relationship before your head and your heart sees things the same way.

 7. Trust your instincts

-If you want to learn building trust after a bad relationship you must learn how to trust yourself first.
+If you want to learn how to build trust after a bad relationship you must learn how to trust yourself first.
 Bad relationships don’t usually start out that way.
 At first, you may have been very happy with your partner.
 You may even have thought they were good for you.
 But over time the relationship became toxic for both of you.

 During the period of toxicity in your relationship, you likely had a gut feeling that something wasn’t right.
 You didn’t like the way you were being treated or acknowledged that the behavior you were sharing wasn’t healthy.
 You may have ignored these gut feelings because you wanted to salvage the relationship.